hteppl/DataManager/README.md

 ## How to create your JDBI database

+Firstly we recommend to read [*JDBI Documentation*](https://jdbi.org)

-Here is example of your mysql database:
+Here is very basic example of your MySQL database class:

 ```java
 import me.hteppl.data.database.MySQLDatabase;